veertuinc/anka-docs/anka-virtualization-cli/getting-started/creating-vms.md

 {{< /hint >}}

 {{< hint warning >}}
-**ARM USERS: (\*\*) Apple is requiring the host OS be 13.x for creation (and running) of VMs on version >= 13.3.</a>**
+**(\*\*) ARM USERS: Apple is requiring the host OS be 13.x for creating and running VMs with macOS >= 13.3.</a>**
 {{< /hint >}}

 {{< hint warning >}}
-**ARM USERS:** Creating macOS 13.x VMs on Monterey (12.x) hosts requires that Xcode >= 14.0.1 is installed on the host (not in the VM).
-This is a requirement from Apple at the moment.
+**ARM USERS:** Creating VMs requires that Xcode >= 14.0.1 is installed on the host (not in the VM).
 There is also a rare problem where your Xcode is not fully set up and still creates problems, regardless of being on Ventura.
 Be sure to run the following:

 ```bash
 sudo xcodebuild -license accept